Charleswyt/tf_audio_steganalysis/README.md

 # Audio Steganalysis with CNN
 @ author: **Wang Yuntao (Charles)** <br>
+The paper can be downloaded at http://www.media-security.net/?p=809
 ## Necessary Package
-tensorflow-gpu==1.3 or 1.4, numpy, pandas, matplotlib, scikit-image, scikit-learn
+tensorflow-gpu==1.3 or 1.4, numpy, pandas, matplotlib, scikit-image, scikit-learn, librosa(depend on FFMPEG)

 ## The architecture of the network